-Gloria Bonilla-Santiago is Board of Governors Distinguished Service Professor, Graduate Department of Public Policy and Administration at Rutgers, The State University of New Jersey.
+Richmond, VA- Gloria Bonilla-Santiago is a Board of Governors Distinguished Service Professor, Graduate Department of Public Policy and Administration at Rutgers, The State University of New Jersey.
 She also directs the Community Leadership Center and is the overseer and Board Chair of the LEAP Academy University Charter School.
-Throughout her academic career, she has established a track record in coordinating large scale programs and private and public ventures that bring together external and internal stakeholders from a range of organizations, including government, business, non-profits and philanthropic sectors at the local, national and international levels.

 As a leading scholar, researcher, speaker, and international cross-cultural training consultant, Dr. Santiago brings over 25 years of experience in program development, fundraising, strategic planning, and leadership training.
 She writes and speaks widely on the areas of community development, public policy, education, migration, diversity management and, organizational leadership.
-In 1993, she received the Warren I. Susman Award for Excellence in Teaching, the highest recognition for teaching given to Rutgers' faculty by the President of the University.
-In 2008, she received the L’Oreal Paris Women Of Worth award, a national recognition that honors 10 women for their exemplary and transcending service to communities.
+She is a recipient of the L’Oreal Paris Women Of Worth award, a national recognition that honors 10 women for their exemplary and transcending service to communities.

 Dr. Santiago’s work through the Rutgers –Community Leadership Center is broadening and deepening the leadership base in New Jersey’s communities and beyond.
 She spearheads a number of signature projects with local and national impact in areas of Education Innovation and School transformation, conflict resolution, diversity management, organizational behavior, leadership development and community development.

 The 12th Annual HIGHER Ground Women's Leadership Conference will be held on Friday, November 2, 2018.
-This years theme, The Power of Collective Action: Shifting the Leadership Culture, examines the experiences of all women and provides a game plan for capitalizing on our unique strengths for communal action.
-Register now!
+This years theme, The Power of Collective Action: Shifting the Leadership Culture, examines the experiences of all women and provides a game plan for capitalizing on their unique strengths for communal action.